Medical Center Director

 As Medical Center Director, Dr. Reeves is responsible for the operation of this 267-bed full service medical center that provides primary, secondary and tertiary care.
 This includes the operation of 108 acute care beds, an onsite 109-bed nursing home/palliative care unit and an offsite 50-bed Domiciliary Residential Rehabilitation Treatment program operated under our Health Care for Homeless Veterans (HCHV) program.
 The medical center provides acute medical, surgical, psychiatric, neurological, and dermatological inpatient care.
 Primary care, medical and surgical specialties are provided as well as mental health clinics, including substance abuse treatment, PRRC, a compensated work therapy program, and a community based psychiatric program with the goal of maintaining patients in their home community.
 The Detroit VAMC is affiliated with Wayne State University School of Medicine and is one of the four teaching hospitals affiliated with the medical school.
 The medical center also maintains an active research program.

-Prior to this appointment, Dr. Reeves served as the Chief Medical Officer of the Veterans In Partnership Network (VISN 11) since September 2000.
-Previously, Dr. Reeves worked as Associate Chief of Staff for Ambulatory Care and Medical Director of Emergency Services at the VA Ann Arbor Healthcare System.
+Prior to this appointment, Dr. Reeves served as the Chief Medical Officer of the Veterans In Partnership Network (VISN 11), and Associate Chief of Staff for Ambulatory Care and Medical Director of Emergency Services at the VA Ann Arbor Healthcare System.

 Dr. Reeves received her B.S. degree in Biomedical Science from Western Michigan University and her M.D. degree from the University of Michigan Medical School.
-Dr. Reeves completed her postdoctoral training in the Department of Internal Medicine at the University of Michigan Medical School from 1992-1995; Dr. Reeves is board certified in internal medicine.
+Dr. Reeves completed her postdoctoral training in the Department of Internal Medicine at the University of Michigan Medical School from 1992-1995.
+Dr. Reeves is board certified in internal medicine and a clinical professor at Wayne State University School of Medicine.

 She is a member of the American College of Physician (ACP) and the American College of Healthcare Executives (ACHE).